Stochastic approximations of set-valued dynamical systems: Convergence with positive probability to an attractor: Abstract

 \section{Abstract}

-\hop A succesful method to describe the asymptotic behavior of a discrete time stochastic process governed by some recursive formula is to relate it to the limit sets of a well chosen mean differential equation.
-Under an attainability condition, convergence to a given attractor of the flow induced by this dynamical system was proved to occur with positive probability (Benaïm, 1999) for a class of Robbins Monro algorithms.
-Benaïm et al. (2005) generalised this approach for stochastic approximation algorithms whose average behavior is related to a differential inclusion instead.
+\hop A successful method to describe the asymptotic behavior of a discrete time stochastic process governed by some recursive formula is to relate it to the limit sets of a well chosen mean differential equation.
+Under an attainability condition, convergence to a given attractor of the flow induced by this dynamical system was proved to occur with positive probability (Bena\"im, 1999) for a class of Robbins Monro algorithms.
+Bena\"im et al. (2005) generalised this approach for stochastic approximation algorithms whose average behavior is related to a differential inclusion instead.
 We pursue the analogy by extending to this setting the result of convergence with positive probability to an attractor.

 \zdeux

 \hop {\bfseries Key words:} Stochastic approximations, set-valued dynamical systems, attractor, game theory, Markovian fictitious play \zun

 \hop {\bfseries MSC2000 Subject classification:} 62L20, 34A60, 34B40, 34B41, 91A25, 91A26